invincible009/Algorithms/README.md

-## Collection of a bunch of things like algorithms spring tutorial and experimental Java stuff
+## Collection of experimental Java utils

 A brief description of what your project is about and what it does.
 ### Getting Started